kaby76/AntlrVSIX/README.md

 ## Planned for v8.2 (End of Oct 2020)

-* Bug fixes for performance, colorization, ulliteral, unulliteral
+* Bug fixes for performance, colorization, ulliteral, unulliteral, cd, alias

 ## Planned for v8.3 (Mid Nov 2020)